 - GASP SEI-6: Continued implementation of and compliance with ICAO SARPs at the Regional level. - GASP SEI-8: Strategic collaboration with key aviation stakeholders to enhance safety in a coordinated manner. - GASP SEI-9: Continued provision of the primary source of Regional safety information to ICAO by asking States to update all relevant documents and records as progress is made.

 Stakeholders: RASG-MID, MIDANPIRG, and States.

-Action 1: Conduct Capacity Building Activities (Workshops, Training, Webinars, GSI Courses) to promote effective implementation of SARPs, with a focus on the following technical areas: ANS, AGA, and OPS.
+Action 1: Conduct USOAP- CMA workshops to promote effective implementation of SARPs, especially in the technical areas of ANS, AGA, and OPS